 Articles 22 to 24 of Federal Law 126-FZ (the Communications Law) set out general provisions on the regulation of spectrum.

-Under these provisions, the State Commission for Radio Frequencies (GKRCh), under the Ministry for Connection and Mass Communications, is vested with the authority to regulate the use and allocation of spectrum in Russia.
+Under these provisions, the State Commission for Radio Frequencies (GKRCh), under the Ministry for Digital Development, Connection and Mass Communications, is vested with the authority to regulate the use and allocation of spectrum in Russia.
 Spectrum frequencies are allocated in accordance with the Frequency Bandwidths Allocation Chart adopted by Government Decree 1049-34, dated December 21 2011.
 In addition to setting the framework for the use of spectrum and making general decisions on the possibility to use spectrum for the provision of specific services, the GKRCh issues permissions to use certain bandwidths and frequency channels.
 If a relevant radio frequency resource is limited in the territory that the operator applies for, the spectrum is allocated at auction.